 Marc has a wealth of experience in the biotechnology and life sciences fields.
-Following the completion of a PhD focussing on cellular signal transduction and the molecular control of the cell division cycle Marc worked as a senior scientist at GlaxoSmithKline Plc for over three years and was head of the cell biology group at Millennium Pharmaceuticals UK for two years.
+Following the completion of a PhD focussing on cellular signal transduction and the molecular control of the cell division cycle Marc worked as a senior scientist at GlaxoSmithKline Plc for over three years and was head of the cell biology group at Millennium Pharmaceuticals (UK) for two years.
 During his time as a research scientist in the pharmaceutical industry Marc gained a significant insight into the drug discovery and development process and acted as senior and lead biologist on several discovery projects focusing on inhibitors of intracellular kinase targets for neurology and oncology indications.
-Subsequently, Marc qualified as a patent attorney in 2008 and has over ten years' experience advising clients in patent matters.
+Subsequently, Marc qualified as a patent attorney in 2008 and has over fourteen years' experience advising clients in patent matters.
 Marc obtained the UK Higher Courts Litigation Certificate in 2014.

-Marc has experience of drafting and prosecution of patent applications in both a domestic and international capacity.
-He has been involved in numerous cases before the Opposition Divisions and the Technical Boards of Appeal at the European Patent Office.
+Marc has experience of drafting and prosecution of patent applications in both a domestic and international capacity and he has been involved in numerous cases before the Opposition Divisions and the Technical Boards of Appeal at the European Patent Office.
 Marc additionally provides patent validity and infringement opinions as well as freedom-to-operate advice.

-Marc joined J A Kemp as an associate in 2014, having previously worked at another prominent UK private practice firm since 2004, and became a partner in 2016.
+Marc joined J A Kemp in 2014, having previously worked at another prominent UK private practice firm since 2004, and became a partner in 2016.

 University of Sheffield, Honours Degree in Genetics; University College London (MRC National Institute for Medical Research), PhD in Molecular and Cell Biology; Queen Mary University of London, Masters Degree in Management of Intellectual Property